What is the Residual Value?

 The third one is Policy.
 There can be a company policy that the residual value of all assets which come under a certain class is always taken to be the same.
 This approach cannot be termed as defensible since the policy derived value can be higher than the market value and using this method will reduce the depreciation expense for a business.
 So this approach is not followed until and unless the policy based values is kept at a very conservative

 It must be kept in mind that this value of an asset should be calculated every year at the end of each year specifically.
 If there is a change in this value estimation while checking then these changes should be kept in the record so as to keep a track on changes residual value in accounting estimates.
-Residual value, salvage value, and scrap value are similar terms which are used to refer to the expected value of an asset at the end of its useful life and this amount is often assumed to be zero.
+Residual value, salvage value, and scrap value are similar terms that are used to refer to the expected value of an asset at the end of its useful life and this amount is often assumed to be zero.

 Residual Value Video